-Scroll down for more information about enrolling in and out of zone, special programme applications and documents needed to enrol.RRS-booklet823-2
+Scroll down for more information about enrolling in and out of zone, special programme applications and documents needed to enrol.Signed-final-101016

 Enrolment at Richmond Road School is governed by an enrolment scheme approved by the Ministry of Education.
 The enrolment scheme details our school’s ‘home zone’, and all students living in the ‘home zone’ detailed below are entitled to enrol at the school on the general roll (or Kiwi Connection / English Unit) at any time.
 However, living within the ‘home zone’ does not guarantee a place in the school’s Special Programmes.

 If you would like your child to enrol in one of our bilingual units/ ‘Special Programmes’, please complete the application/enrolment form in the September of the year prior to your child starting school.
-Applications must be received by 3pm, date to be confirmed for 2018 for your child to be included in the main enrolment round for 2018.
-Your child may be enrolled after this period if there are still spaces left in these programmes (please ask about 2017)
+Applications must be received by 3pm, date to be confirmed for 2019 for your child to be included in the main enrolment round for 2020.
+Your child may be enrolled after this period if there are still spaces left in these programmes.

 Parents of students who live in the home zone should apply the year before to assist the school to plan appropriately for next year.
 Students who live in the home zone are entitled to enrol at the school.

 Out of zone enrolments: see Out of zone

 Children can start school on the day that they turn 5, or any day following.
 They must start by the time they are 6 years old.

 The ‘English Enrolment’ form (for In-Zone) and the Special Programme forms (for French, Maori or Samoan) are attached below.
 You can email the school these forms at firstname.lastname@example.org.

 Two to three months before your child starts school, or once your child’s place in one of our special programmes has been confirmed, bring the following documents to the office: